Cwickniss/agentic/README.md

 If you'd like to go more deeply into LLMs and Agents:
 - I'm running a number of [Live Events](https://www.oreilly.com/search/?q=author%3A%20%22Ed%20Donner%22) with O'Reilly and Pearson
 - I also have a comprehensive, hands-on 8-week [Mastering LLM engineering](https://www.udemy.com/course/llm-engineering-master-ai-and-large-language-models/?referralCode=35EB41EBB11DD247CF54) course that builds this entire Agentic AI platform from the ground up, including RAG and fine-tuning.

+## Pre-Setup: running Ollama locally with Open-Source

+Before the full setup, try installing Ollama so you can see results immediately!
+1. Download and install Ollama from https://ollama.com noting that on a PC you might need to have administrator permissions for the install to work properly
+2. On a PC, start a Command prompt / Powershell (Press Win + R, type `cmd`, and press Enter).
+On a Mac, start a Terminal (Applications > Utilities > Terminal).
+3. Run `ollama run llama3.2` or for smaller machines try `ollama run llama3.2:1b` - **please note** steer clear of Meta's latest model llama3.3 because at 70B parameters that's way too large for most home computers!
+4. If this doesn't work, you may need to run `ollama serve` in another Powershell (Windows) or Terminal (Mac), and try step 3 again
+5. And if that doesn't work on your box, I've set up this on the cloud.
+This is on Google Colab, which will need you to have a Google account to sign in, but is free:  https://colab.research.google.com/drive/1-_f5XZPsChvfU1sJ0QqCePtIuc55LSdu?usp=sharing

 ## Setup instructions